-Apple Cheddar Focaccia
+Aged Cheddar and Apple Focaccia

-Jennifer is a food blogger in Ontario, Canada who loves to share simple, seasonal recipes, that don't take a lot of time, but produce the most delicious results.
+Jennifer is a food blogger in Ontario, Canada who loves to share simple, seasonal recipes, that don't take a lot of time but produce the most delicious results.
 One of her creations is this recipe for focaccia with sweet apples and salty/tangy aged Cheddar cheese.
 Wouldn't this be perfect as an appetizer with a glass of crisp white wine or some sparkling water?

 Goat Cheese, Grape, Rosemary Focaccia

 Allow me to introduce you to Jenn.
-She lives in Vancouver, British Columbia and is the creator of this wonderful focaccia.
+She lives in Vancouver, British Columbia and is the creator of this wonderful sweet/savory focaccia.
 Here is the "About Me" from her blog: